Skip to contents

 ledgr_strategy_preflight(tier_1_strategy)

 Tier 2 is inspectable but needs environment management outside ledgr.
-Examples include package-qualified calls outside the active R distribution and resolved non-function objects captured from the strategy environment.
+Examples include package-qualified calls outside the active R distribution and resolved immutable non-function objects captured from the strategy environment.

 tier_2_strategy <- function(ctx, params) {